RunestoneInteractive/RunestoneServer/thinkcspy/index.rst

   * Click the Run button

 * You can do your **homework** right in the textbook.
+* You can interact with other learners to discuss homework
 * **Interactive questions** make sure that you are on track and help you focus.
 * **Codelens** helps you develop a mental model of how Python works.
 * **Audio Tours** help you understand the code.
 * Short **videos** cover difficult or important topics.
+* You can highlight text, and take notes in scratch editors

 Next Steps
 ----------